 Eligibility: Minimum 3.0 GPA.
 No language requirement.

 Description: The birthplace of ancient poetry, theater, art, politics and philosophy, Athens has long been an intellectual capital of the world.
-Today, the city is a sprawling metropolis of four million, central to economic, financial, political and cultural life in Greece, and is rapidly becoming a leading business center in the European Union.
-Students who choose to spend their semester in Athens will find an exciting, modern city where they can enjoy thousand-year-old monuments and historical sites, museums featuring ancient as well as modern art, great restaurants, shopping and some of Europe's best nightlife.
+Today, the city is a sprawling metropolis of four million, central to economic, financial, political and cultural life in Greece.
+Students who choose to spend their semester in Athens will find an exciting, modern city where they can enjoy thousand-year-old monuments, ancient historical sites, impressive museums, great restaurants, world class shopping and some of Europe's best nightlife.

-Established in 1963, CYA was the first study abroad program for English speaking undegraduates in Greece.
-Today it welcomes about 150 students each semester and should appeal to classics majors as well as any student interested in history, archaeology, art history, philosophy, international relations or political science.
+Established in 1963, CYA was the first study abroad program for English speaking undergraduates in Greece.
+Today it welcomes about 150 students each semester and should appeal to students interested in history, archaeology, the classics, art history, ethography, environmental studies, literature, philosophy, international relations, political science, urban planning and sustainability.

 - Byzantine Art and Architecture